Chat with us, powered by LiveChat Guided Group Cycling Trips For Solo Travelers | Istria Biking Tour, Croatia

 Dress code

 It is of paramount importance that you have the correct attire when cycling for enjoyment, comfort and safety.
 It is essential to wear padded cycling shorts/trousers that are comfortable.
 We strongly recommend wearing a suitable cycling helmet on your tour.
 We recommend bringing your own helmet for comfort and safety however, helmets will be available with the bike hire.
 We also highly recommend taking and wearing cycling/biking short or long gloves.
-You will also need to bring a small adapted backpack suitable for bike riding to keep all your essentials such a food, drink, first-aid kit, clothing etc Whilst we would hope for good weather during your holiday, it is of course impossible to guarantee this.
+You will also need to bring a small adapted rucksack suitable for bike riding to keep all your essentials such a food, drink, first-aid kit, clothing etc Whilst we would hope for good weather during your holiday, it is of course impossible to guarantee this.
 We would therefore recommend you travel with clothing suitable for all conditions, and suggest you use the following checklist as a guideline of what to take:

 • Cycling shorts/trousers with padded seat – to wear under your cycling clothes – definitely worth investing in a pair or two if you haven’t any already.